PureStorage-OpenConnect/FlashStache/README.md

 3. script data collection via REST API and save to database
 4. Set up grafana dashboards for arrays
 5. Maintain and modify scripting for changes in arrays/monitoring needs
-5. Use grafana with flasharray data
+6. Use Grafana with FlashArray data

 ### With FlashStache:
 1. Run setup.sh
-2. Use grafana with flasharray data
+2. Use Grafana with FlashArray data

 Note:

-* FlashStache Comes with several template dashboards
+* FlashStache comes with several template dashboards
 * Additional dashboards can be created in Grafana
 * To start required services run start.sh
     * MySQL/Django/Grafana will start on boot